-The payments on a fixed-rate mortgage do not change over time.
-The loan amortizes over the repayment period, meaning the proportion of interest paid vs. principal repaid changes each month.
+The payments on a fixed-rate mortgage don't change over time.
+The loan amortizes over the repayment period.
+This means that the proportion of interest paid vs. principal repaid changes each month.
 As the loan amortizes, the amount of monthly interest paid decreases while the amount of principal repaid increases.

-Note that principal and interest are usually only a portion of the monthly payment you will make to your bank.
-Most lenders also require that you include a payment for homeowner’s insurance and property taxes, too.
-Those payments get dropped into an escrow account so the bank can automatically make the annual or semi-annual insurance and property tax payments on your behalf when the bills come due.
+Note: Principal and interest are usually only a portion of the monthly payment made to your bank.
+Most lenders also require a payment for homeowners insurance and property taxes, too.
+Those payments get dropped into an escrow account so the bank can automatically make the annual (or semi-annual) insurance and property tax payments on your behalf when the bills come due.